Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

 \textbf{Datasets.} Experiments are conducted on the high-quality CelebA-HQ dataset~\cite{CelebAHQ[15]} with 30,000 image samples and 6,217 unique identities following the official split~\cite{CelebA[16]} for training, validation, and testing.
 To further validate the generalization ability, we tested the trained model on the Labeled Faces in the Wild (LFW) dataset~\cite{LFW[17]} with 5,749 unique identities.

-\textbf{Manipulation Pools.} $P_\textrm{common}$ consists of the following manipulations for both training and testing: Dropout, Resize, Jpeg Compression, Gaussian Noise, Salt and Pepper, Gaussian Blur, and Median Blur. $P_\textrm{swap}$ includes SimSwap~\cite{SimSwap[18]} solely in the training phase and adopts SimSwap, InfoSwap~\cite{InfoSwap[19]}, UniFace~\cite{UniFace[20]}, and E4S~\cite{e4s[54]} with state-of-the-art performance for cross-manipulation evaluation in the testing phase.
-Since there are various common manipulations to be considered and they only bring noises without modifying the facial contents, we first pre-trained the model using $P_\textrm{common}$ for sufficient iterations.
-Thenceforth, we slowly fine-tuned it with the help of $P_\textrm{swap}$ by introducing random images that provide different facial identities for swapping onto $I_\textrm{rec}$.
+\textbf{Manipulation Pools.} $P_\textrm{common}$ consists of the following manipulations for both training and testing: Dropout, Resize, Jpeg Compression, Gaussian Noise, Salt and Pepper, Gaussian Blur, and Median Blur.
+Contrarily, $P_\textrm{swap}$ includes SimSwap~\cite{SimSwap[18]} solely in the training phase and adopts SimSwap, InfoSwap~\cite{InfoSwap[19]}, UniFace~\cite{UniFace[20]}, E4S~\cite{e4s[54]}, DiffSwap~\cite{DiffSwap[55]}, FuseAnyPart~\cite{FuseAnyPart[76]}, Face-Adapter~\cite{Face-Adapter[77]}, and REFace~\cite{REFace[78]} with state-of-the-art performance for cross-manipulation evaluation in the testing phase.
+Since there are various common manipulations to be considered and they only bring noises without modifying the facial contents, we first pre-trained the watermarking model using $P_\textrm{common}$ for sufficient iterations.
+Henceforth, we slowly fine-tuned it with the help of $P_\textrm{swap}$ by introducing random images that provide different facial identities to be swapped to $I_\textrm{rec}$.